Stapleford

 at the hands of planners and developers.

-1980's and early '90s Stapleford suffered like many British
+early '90s Stapleford suffered like many British cities

-cities and towns due to the general poor economic climite
+and towns due to the general poor economic climite within

-within Britain together with both governmental and local
+Britain together with both governmental and local policies

-policies that did little to help or encourage local shops,
+that did little to help or encourage local shops, industry

-industry and small businesses.
-Along the high street there
+and small businesses.
+Along the high street there were many

-were many empty shops and offices and others were struggling
+empty shops and offices and others were struggling to survive

 Over recent